particle-iot/docs/src/content/troubleshooting.md

 The easiest way to apply deep_update_2014_06 is to simply log into the [Spark Build IDE](spark.io/build).
 When you login, if you have any cores that haven't flashed this deep update, the IDE will prompt or provide links to the Cores drawer where you can click the ↑ icon next to the Core name.
 Note: You'll need have your core connected and breathing cyan for this to work.

 The cool thing about the this approach to applying deep update is that it's extremely simple and streamlined.
-However, if you've had troubles with the over-the-air flashing in the past; you might want to consider using one of the alternate approaches described below
+However, if you've had troubles with the over-the-air flashing in the past; you might want to consider using one of the alternate approaches described below.

 ### Flash via Spark CLI